paulie-o74/newsbox86/README.md

 4. As a first time user, I want to be able to add posts after I have signed up.
 5. As a first time user, I want to be able to log out of the web site easily.
 6. As the user, I want to be able to edit/update/delete a post.
 7. As the user, I want to be able to engage in a discussion on a post.
+8. As the user, I want to be able to see all posts from a particular category.

 #### Site Owner
-8. As the site-owner, I want to be able to review all posts, categories, users, upvotes, downvotes, etc.
+9. As the site-owner, I want to be able to review all posts, categories, users, upvotes, downvotes, etc.
-9. As the site-owner, I want to be able to edit/update/delete a post.
+10. As the site-owner, I want to be able to edit/update/delete a post.
-10. As the site-owner, I want to be able to direct users to my social profiles.
+11. As the site-owner, I want to be able to direct users to my social profiles.
-11. As the site-owner, I want all areas of the site to function correctly and have no bugs.
+12. As the site-owner, I want all areas of the site to function correctly and have no bugs.

 ### Scope
 In this first version a sign on using social profiles won't be implemented as well as password recovery.
 The user model would also be altered.
 In this first version, the upvote/down vote functionality also unfortunately was not implemented due to time constraints.